A new restaurant opening in Arlington will bring Afghan, Indian and Lebanese food all to one place.

-The restaurant’s name is meant to evoke scenes of Afghanistan, where kite running is a popular pastime for Afghan boys.
+The restaurant’s name is meant to evoke scenes of Afghanistan, where kite running is a popular pastime for Afghani boys.

-“We know there are a lot of Afghan restaurants in the area, and we wanted to stand out,” Spanta said, adding that many such restaurants have the name “kabob” or “Afghan” in their name.
+“We know there are a lot of Afghan restaurants in the area, and we wanted to stand out,” Spanta said, adding that many Afghan restaurants have the name “kabob” or “Afghan” in the title.

 “We are hoping that the décor will be more contemporary,” Spanta said.